 If you have had an injury to your lower body and are now recovering, you need to remember to train your balance system to help stabilize you again.
-Listen to our video for tips on some simple balance exercises to get you back on track to do any things you enjoy to do.
+Watch our video for some simple balance exercises to get you back on track to doing the things you enjoy.

-So as long as you feel safe, not going to fall over, usually work on balancing, maybe holding 30 to 45 seconds, trying to maintain stability.
-And then as that gets easier, starting to challenge the system.
-And ultimately this helps to refine the sensors and the joint that helped to send our muscle signals to contract to help protect joints so we don't sprain them or strain them quite as easily again.
+As long as you feel safe, not going to fall over, work on balancing for 30 to 45 seconds trying to maintain stability.
+As that gets easier, start to challenge the system.
+Ultimately this helps to refine the sensors in the joint.

-So if you have any other questions or need any more assistance, please check out our website at www.body-works.ca.
+So if you have any other questions or need any more assistance, feel free to get in touch.